Tavares Probation Revocation Attorneys

-At the Law Office of Frank P. Remsen, P.A., we represent individuals throughout Central Florida in probation violation matters.
+At the Remsen Family Law Firm, we represent individuals throughout Central Florida in probation violation matters.
 We are aggressive advocates for our clients, yet we provide our clients with a comfortable environment to discuss their legal needs.

 Violating Probation Is a Serious Matter

 For violating probation, the alleged violator could be subjected up to the max penalty of the original crime.
 This is a critical matter for people who receive suspended sentences.
 For example, if your three-year prison term was suspended in favor of probation, you could be forced to serve the three-year sentence if you are found guilty of violating your probation.

 Among the most common reasons that probation violation cases are triggered are:

 - Committing another crime

 - Failing to check in with parole officer

 In order to hold up, a probation violation has to be considered willful and substantial.
 If someone missed curfew because they were visiting a loved one at the hospital or picking up milk on the way home from work, that is not likely to stand.
 If someone is accused of committing a new crime, the burden of proof is on the prosecution to prove the alleged violator’s guilt, just like it was for the original crime.